verivital/nnv/code/nnv/examples/Submission/CAV2020_ImageStar/README.md

 3c.
 After opening the capsule through the above URL, one can view code, navigate existing reproduced results, etc.

 Prior executions of all results in this paper are available in `Runs 7518355, 7502688, and 7438990`.
-This process takes about 20 hours, including the time to build the Docker container, set up the tools, etc., which takes a few minutes for NNV.
+This process takes about 20 hours total across these runs, including the time to build the Docker container, set up the tools, etc., which takes a few minutes for NNV.
 One can navigate the results from any prior execution, so e.g., one can view the tables and figures generated for this paper at:

-Run 7518355\logs (second half of VGG16 results and all VGG19 results)
+Run 7518355\logs (second half of VGG16 results and all VGG19 results; continued from run 7502688 after correcting path error)

-Run 7502688\logs (MNIST results, first half of VGG16 results)
+Run 7502688\logs (MNIST results, first half of VGG16 results; stopped due to a path error that was corrected)

 Run 7438990\logs (full version of MNIST examples using e.g. compare_star_absdom.m instead of compare_star_absdom_short.m )